ADKAR model

 Your employees may understand why the change needs to be made—but that doesn’t mean that they will want to make the change.

-If they don’t fully support the change, the desire to participate won’t be there.
-You may need to hold their hands through the change process until they feel more comfortable with it.
-You will need to gauge their reactions to recognize their level of desire.
+If they don’t fully support the change, the desire to participate won’t be there and you'll meet passive, or even active, resistance.
+You may need to help them through the change process until they feel more comfortable with it.
+Gauge their reactions to recognize their level of desire.

-Some team members may passively resist the change.
-They don’t see why change is necessary, but they will most likely comply when it is convenient for them.
+Passive resistance may mean employees don’t see why a change is necessary, but they will most likely comply when it is convenient for them.
 They also may fall back into old methods when you are not around.

 Bottom line: Be aware of your employees’ feelings, and do your best to address their fears or show them how the change benefits them personally.